nerd114/dotMongo-Core/README.md

 widget.Where(x => x.X == 10 && x.Y < 20);
 ```

 We still recommend that you read and learn MongoDB .NET Driver. dotMongo is intended as an add-on to the MongoDB .NET Driver.
 Nothing beats learning the basics!

+Visit [dotMongo's web page](http://dotmongo.com/) for more info!